Dr. Senturias of Atrium Health/Levine Children’s Hospital has no relevant financial relationships to disclose.)

 In 1973, unaware of Lemoine's report, Smith and coworkers at the University of Washington described a constellation of developmental defects attributed to maternal alcohol abuse during pregnancy (Jones and Smith 1973; Jones et al 1973).
 The constellation, which closely resembled the signs described by Lemoine, included facial abnormalities, pre- and postnatal growth deficiencies, defects in major organ systems, limb anomalies, microcephaly, and developmental delay.
 The authors named this constellation of developmental defects the “fetal alcohol syndrome,” and their work received immediate international attention.
 Since 1973, hundreds of clinical and experimental studies have been published exploring the effect of alcohol on fetal development.

-Because of this recognition that alcohol can produce a variety of permutations and combinations of adverse fetal effects, the term “fetal alcohol spectrum disorder” has been coined to cover the range of outcomes associated with all levels of prenatal alcohol exposure (Sokol et al 2003).
 Educators, advocates, and federal agencies (including the National Institute on Alcohol Abuse and Alcoholism and the Centers for Disease Control and Prevention) have adopted “fetal alcohol spectrum disorder” as an umbrella term to promote a better understanding and description of alcohol's wide-ranging teratogenic effects.
 Unlike “fetal alcohol syndrome,” which is a defined syndrome whose features are clearly linked to alcohol, fetal alcohol spectrum disorder does not have defined features.
-Instead, fetal alcohol spectrum disorder is a term used to describe an adverse outcome suspected, but not necessarily proven, to have been due to prenatal alcohol exposure.
+Instead, “fetal alcohol spectrum disorder” is a term used to describe an adverse outcome suspected, but not necessarily proven, to have been due to prenatal alcohol exposure (Mattson et al 2019).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.